FelipeFFerreira/ITA-CORES/README.md

 💡 **Tip:** Acquire the correct GCC cross-compiler by installing the picoRV32 source from [GitHub](https://github.com/cliffordwolf/picorv32).

 ---
+### Contextualization
+Although the ARM and x86 architectures are widely used, their restrictive licensing model poses a barrier to academic and experimental exploration.
+Developing a microprocessor is already, in itself, a task that involves multiple complex stages.
+Furthermore, the licensing constraints of these architectures often result in significant costs.
+On the other hand, the RISC-V ISA, with its open-source model, provides a more flexible alternative.
+This allows companies and academic institutions to develop customized microprocessors without the complications associated with intellectual property licenses.
+This open environment encourages investment in research and development.
+However, the physical implementation of RISC-V processors remains a significant challenge.
+Many microarchitectures, even when validated in simulations or FPGAs, do not proceed to application in actual manufacturing technologies.
+This gap is largely due to the complexity and costs associated with creating and manufacturing an operational silicon chip.
+Actual VLSI design involves several intricate phases, from chip design and layout to post-layout checks and simulations.
+Therefore, it's essential to validate the feasibility of RISC-V microarchitectures in practical contexts, taking into account the real-world physical constraints that differ significantly from ideal conditions in simulations and FPGAs.

+---
+## Motivation
+The open-source RISC-V architecture promotes innovation and freedom in the microelectronics field, benefiting both individuals and the community.
+It allows manufacturers to develop products with intellectual property while retaining the flexibility to implement non-standard instruction subsets.
+This environment stimulates investment in research and development, driving innovation from startups to large corporations.
+Renowned companies like Google, IBM, Nvidia, and Samsung are among the investors in the RISC-V Foundation.
+The rising global significance of RISC-V and open-source development led the Aeronautics Institute of Technology (ITA) to launch the "ITA CORES" initiative in 2022.
+Focused on research about the design and fabrication of digital processors based on the RISC-V ISA, this initiative aligns with global trends and the demand for more accessible and innovative technologies.
+Physical implementation in CMOS technology not only validates performance and energy efficiency but also ensures the processor's quality and reliability in a context similar to commercial products.
+Comparative analyses between different implementations of the same microarchitecture provide opportunities for future enhancements.
+Given the complexities of the digital flow and the scarcity of material in the current Brazilian literature, there is a clear need to document this information.
+Such documentation can accelerate the learning of students interested in microelectronics, filling a significant gap in the educational landscape.
+The exploration of these topics serves as a hands-on example for students and researchers interested in the RISC-V ISA and SoC design.
+Sharing information and experiences has the potential to broaden knowledge about this open architecture, and it is believed that this initiative can encourage the community to collaborate in the development of innovative solutions based on RISC-V.

+---
 ## 🌟 ITA-CORES Initiative
 Acknowledging the global advancements in RISC-V and Open Source, ITA introduced the "ITA CORES" initiative focusing on designing and manufacturing digital processors based on the RISC-V ISA.

 ![ITA.CORES](docs/ITA_CORES_LOGO_OF.png)

 ---
 ## 🧠 SoC RISC-V Implementation
 This project aimed to implement and physically validate the Quark core, ideal due to its compact microarchitecture for low-cost implementations.

 ![SoC-RISC-V](docs/block_diagram.png)

 ### 🛠 Methodologies and Tools